Noam6421/node-course-task-manager-api/README.md

 ## Getting Started

-To use the app go to:
+To use the api the url is:
 https://korkos-task-manager.herokuapp.com/